A.S.D. – Asperger’s Syndrome Screening for Adults

-Sometimes, individuals hear and read about Autism Spectrum Disorders or “Asperger’s Syndrome” and begin to think they may be “on the spectrum”.
-Perhaps they take an online test that comes up with a high score.
-Getting a diagnosis often brings great relief, as they can then learn more about their neurological functioning, obtain social support and treatment, get help in their relationships and with the anxiety and depression that often accompanies A.S.D, and learn ways to overcome their challenges.
+Sometimes, individuals hear and read about Autism Spectrum Disorders or “Asperger’s Syndrome“.
+They begin to think they may be “on the spectrum”.
+They might take an online test that comes up with a high score.
+A diagnosis through Asperger’s Syndrome screening often brings great relief.
+They can then learn more about their neurological functioning and obtain social support and treatment.
+This can get help in their relationships along with the anxiety and depression that often accompanies A.S.D. such that they can learn ways to overcome their challenges.